Mjz86/C_colon/mcc.md

-users don't need to worry about using old or vulnerable code, or complex building process.
+users do not need to worry about using old or vulnerable code, or complex building process.